Estimated reading time: 7 minutes

-Having lost his job at an animal feed company, the father of two knew he had his work cut out for him.
+Having lost his job at an animal feed company, Johnni knew he had his work cut out for him.
 The company had gone bankrupt and had to shut down.
 “I was trained as a mechanic and employed by the company that made special chemicals.
 I was very interested in chemistry and that’s why when the company shut down in 1991, I decided to start my own firm and seek a solution to the foot and mouth menace.”

 He was determined to invent a powder product that could be used with the animals in the stable.
 It had to have the right pH, could be eaten without any side effects on the animals, had to absorb moisture, bind ammonia and kill all bacteria and fungus.
 And that is how he and some chemical engineers developed Staldren.
 “I went with my idea to a lab and we set down to work on inventing a powder product.
 After many trials, we came up with the product and when we tried it on farms, cases of the disease went down,” he said.
 “I was now ready to start my business with a very small mixer.
 I rented a garage where I could mix the minerals and chemicals.”

 The next challenge was sales and marketing.
 The new entrepreneur had to manufacture and introduce a totally new product to would-be users all by himself.
 “It was a small start with a few bags.
 The farms were smaller and would buy between three to 20 bags.
-After mixing, I would go out to visit the farmers, explain the product and how to use it, and tell them about the benefits.
+After mixing, I visited the farmers, explained the product and how to use it, and told them about the benefits.
 Then I would go back to the garage, mix more, go out and sell it, get the money, buy more chemicals, mix more and sell more.”

 The product was a success and as farmers loved it, demand and sales grew.
 “After a few years, the disease was gone.
 That’s the reason why farmers remember this product to date,” Mr Pedersen added.
 “I used to work at a dairy at night and deliver newspapers in the morning to earn an extra income.
 I was married with two young children and had a house to pay for,” said the down-to-earth entrepreneur.

 But Mr Pedersen often had moments of doubts about the business and almost gave up.
-“Many times I would go to bed in the evening and I say, ‘oh so many problems with the factory, many problems with the staff … I wish I had an ordinary job to earn a salary,’ and many are the times I felt like giving up,” he recalled.
+“Many times I would go to bed and I say, ‘oh so many problems with the factory, with the staff … I wish I had an ordinary job to earn a salary.
+And many times I felt like giving up,” he recalled.
 “However, I held on.
 You’ve got to be strong, you have to go on and you must continue fighting.”

-Because he didn’t have rich parents to support him, he had to start from the bottom and work his way up.
-The company continued to grow and he was able to employ some people, buy a bigger mixer and expand the garage.
+Because he didn’t have rich parents to support him, he started from the bottom and work his way up.
+The company continued to grow, and he could employ some people, buy a bigger mixer, and expand the garage.
 “As we grew, we had to keep moving the company to bigger premises and did this five times.
 But in 2005, we found this place and are now settled.
 The product has become very popular.
 The customers we had 20 years ago still use Staldren.
 Those whose children have taken over from them have followed in their footsteps and use it,” he said proudly.